-- Switch the ignition off. - Never touch the danger zone surrounding moving component parts, e.g. the rotation area of the fan. - Remove jewellery and watches. - Keep items of clothing and hair away from moving parts.
+- Switch the ignition off.

+- Never touch the danger zone surrounding moving component parts, e.g. the rotation area of the fan.

+- Remove jewellery and watches.

+Keep items of clothing and hair away from moving parts.

-WARNING Danger of burns from hot component parts in the engine compartment
+WARNING Risk of burns from hot component parts in the engine compartment

-Certain component parts in the engine compartment may be very hot, e.g. the engine, the radiator and parts of the exhaust system.
+Certain components in the engine compartment can be very hot, e.g. the engine, the radiator and parts of the exhaust system.

-Let the engine cool down and only touch the component parts described below:
+Allow the engine to cool down and only touch component parts described in the following.